The Experience (film)

 The Experience (تجربه, Tajrobe) is a 1973 Iranian feature film directed by Abbas Kiarostami.
 It is Kiarostami's feature-length directorial debut.

-Film details
+Plot

 Mamad, an orphaned teenager, works as a messenger boy in a photographic studio, where he also sleeps at night.
-He falls platonically in love with a girl from a wealthier class.
-One day, thinking he sees her smiling at him, he decides to go to her house and ask for a job as a servant, so that he can be closer to her, but he receives only a decisive refusal.
+Some bosses at his jobs are polite to him, others are so rude that he goes so far as to spit in their water.
+One day, while walking around, he falls platonically in love with a girl from a wealthier class.
+He thinks she likes him back so, later,thinking he sees her smiling at him, he decides to go to her house and ask for a job as a servant, so that he can be closer to her, but he receives only a decisive refusal.